Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

 \subsubsection{Using Standard Functional Calibration Tools for Elastic Calibration}

-Our formulation results in a typical Gaussian-likelihood pointwise-calibration, though using the aligned responses and the shooting vectors instead of the original misaligned functional responses (the likelihood function for the elastic calibration is formed by combining vector versions of equations 13 and 14).
-This means that the same tools that were discussed in Section \ref{sec:pointwise_cal} can be used for elastic calibration, making the application of these methods very practical.
-For instance, SEPIA \citep{sepia} implements the model of \cite{higdon2008computer}, and \cite{impala} implements a similar model but allows for modularization of the emulator as in \cite{francom2019inferring} as well as MCMC that is robust to posterior multimodality (via tempering).
-Both of these tools can be used to do elastic calibration, and the warping decomposition can be achieved using fdasrsf \citep{fdasrsf}.
+Our formulation results in a Gaussian-likelihood pointwise-calibration using the aligned responses and the shooting vectors instead of the original misaligned functional responses.
+The likelihood function for the elastic calibration is formed by combining vector versions of equations \ref{eqn:ye} and \ref{eqn:ve}.
+This means that the same tools that were discussed in Section \ref{sec:pointwise_cal} can be used for elastic calibration, making the application of our proposed methods very practical.
+For instance, SEPIA \citep{sepia} implements the model of \cite{higdon2008computer}, and \cite{impala} implements a similar model but allows for modularization of the emulator as in \cite{francom2019inferring} with a MCMC algorithm that handles posterior multimodality via tempering.
+Both of these tools can be used to do elastic calibration, and the warping decomposition can be achieved using the {\it fdasrsf} R-package or equivalent python package \textit{fdasrsf} \citep{fdasrsf}.

-Further, there are several choices available to emulate computer models with functional response, some variations of which are described in \cite{francom2022landmark,hutchings2023comparing}.
+Further, there are several choices available to emulate computer model runs with functional response as described in \cite{francom2022landmark,hutchings2023comparing} and \cite{collins2024bayesian}.
 In the examples that follow, we use a Bayesian multivariate adaptive regression spline (BMARS) \citep{francom2018bass} emulator for both the aligned simulated curves and their corresponding shooting vectors, paired with the calibration approach in \cite{impala}.
 We chose BMARS due to its performance and the ability to scale to a large number of training points which we have in our equation of state and material strength data examples, though the methods are agnostic to emulator choice.